AHCI RESEARCH GROUP

 publisher = {Institute of Electrical and Electronics Engineers Inc.},

 abstract = {This paper explores the potential and possibilities of hand tracking in virtual reality (VR) and mixed reality (MR), focusing on its role in human interaction dynamics.
 An application was designed in Unity leveraging the XR Interaction toolkit, within which various items across three important domains: daily life, education, and recreation, were crafted to demonstrate the versatility of hand tracking along with hand gesture-based shortcuts for interaction.
 Integration of elements in MR ensures that users can seamlessly enjoy virtual experiences while remaining connected to their physical surroundings.
 Precise hand tracking enables effortless interaction with the virtual space, enhancing presence and control with a user-friendly interface.
 Additionally, the paper explores the effectiveness of integrating hand tracking into education and training scenarios.
-A computer assembly simulation was created to demonstrate this, featuring component inspection and zoom capabilities along with a large language model (LLM) integrated with hand gestures to provide for interaction capabilities. © 2024 IEEE.},
+A computer assembly simulation was created to demonstrate this, featuring component inspection and zoom capabilities along with a large language model (LLM) integrated with hand gestures to provide for interaction capabilities. © 2024 Elsevier B.V., All rights reserved.},

 keywords = {Computer interaction, Computer simulation languages, Daily lives, Digital elevation model, Hand gesture, hand tracking, Hand-tracking, human-computer interaction, Humaninteraction, Interaction dynamics, Mixed reality, Unity, User friendly interface, User interfaces, Virtual environments, Virtual Reality, Virtual spaces},